Galileo Powers Dazzling Video Walls in Cutting-Edge eSports Training Facility

 On the Center’s second floor, another Galileo processor powers an 18-foot 3 x 5 video wall in the main Public Room, which presents streamed video of gaming competitions as well as sponsored content.
 The processor also outputs to additional displays in three training rooms and the locker room.

-The Galileo processors receive direct AV-over-IP streams and baseband inputs.
+The Galileo processors receive direct Video-over-IP streams and baseband inputs.
 Content includes Twitch.tv streams of live gaming competitions, pre-recorded tournament contests, sponsor promotions, internal marketing messaging, and player gaming schedules.
 The processors consolidate these feeds and output them to the video walls and other displays throughout the facility.

 Operators can instantly switch and route input sources, choose from customizable display layouts, and resize and position display windows using the Galileo’s built-in, easy to use GUI or a simple touch screen controller.

 Andrew Miesner, Director of Technology, for Complexity Gaming concluded, "The Galileo systems by RGB Spectrum have played a major role in creating a state-of-the-art eSports training facility.
 Galileo’s ability to distribute our content to any number of displays, in any number of different layouts makes the system invaluable.
 Not only do we now have complete oversight of our digital signage and media, but we can create any combination of layouts, sources, and scripts that allow us to have full control over the visual output of every display in our facility.
 Depending on the time, day or occasion, we can easily and automatically have content reflect the needs of our players, staff and visitors."

 The Galileo processor offers the flexibility to rotate output and display content in any size, anywhere on the video wall.
 Display layouts can be changed instantly to focus on particular areas of interest.
 Operators can select preset display layouts, switch and route sources, and size and position windows.